 CAA members can purchase pet insurance for cats and dogs to cover illnesses and accidents.

-CAA Pet Insurance is underwritten by Petline Insurance Company which also underwrites Petsecures’ pet insurance policies as well as those offered by The Personal, Desjardins, Ontario Veterinary Medical Association (OVMA), Peppermint, and the Toronto Humane Society.
+CAA Pet Insurance is underwritten by Petline Insurance Company which also underwrites Petsecures’ pet insurance policies and those offered by The Personal, Desjardins, Ontario Veterinary Medical Association (OVMA), Peppermint, and the Toronto Humane Society.

 CAA offers three plans: Compact, Intermediate, and Luxury.
 Features include: